-Talking to Your Primary Care Provider About Mental Health
+Talking to Your Doctor About Mental Health

 Primary care providers are often the first line of defense when it comes to helping individuals with mental health concerns.
 They can provide an initial assessment of your condition, help refer you to a specialist, and provide a comprehensive plan for treatment and follow-up.